paritytech/parity-bridges-common/README.md

 ./deployments/local-scripts/run-millau-node.sh
 ```

-Afterwards the nodes are up we can run the header relayers.
+After the nodes are up we can run the header relayers.

 ```bash
 ./deployments/local-scripts/relay-millau-to-rialto.sh